GoodClover/ohno-OSM/ohno.md

 ... someone deletes a way along with all of its history only to draw a new one in the same place with slightly different tags.

 ... iD starts adding `nonstraight=yes` to lines that shouldn't be straightened.

+... someone tags for the renderer.

+... someone converts the country of Canada to a bus stop.

+... someone adds `public_transport:version=3` to a bus route relation.